Megan Roberts, Ed.D., is the Executive Director of MƒA.

-Prior to MƒA, Megan worked for the NYC Department of Education as Executive Director for the Office of Innovation.
-She served in this role for four years, during which time she and her team worked to support the school-based design of innovative whole school models.
-Building on the understanding that today’s education system requires transformation to prepare students for the 21st Century, her office’s mission was to design and test new learning models and supply schools with know-how and tools that bring promising models to scale.
+Prior to joining MƒA, Megan served for four years as Executive Director for the Office of Innovation within the NYC Department of Education.
+During this time, she and her team worked to support the school-based design of innovative whole school models, building on the understanding that today’s education system requires transformation to prepare students for the 21st Century.

 Megan also spent 16 years working in the New York City public school system where she began her career as a Science Teacher in Manhattan.
 She then became a middle school Principal and then the Regional Director for STEM, where she oversaw the curriculum, instruction, and professional development for schools across Manhattan and the South Bronx.

 Megan holds an Ed.D. in Science Education from Teachers College, Columbia University, an M.A. in Secondary Science Education, and a B.S. in Earth and Environmental Science.
 She is a past Woodrow Wilson Science Teaching Fellow; a Fulbright Memorial Teaching Fellow; and a Columbia University Science Teacher Research Fellow, for which she now serves on the advisory board.
 She is on the Board of Directors for the National Science & Technology Medals Foundation and is a mentor for the Deeper Learning Equity Fellows, a national group of emerging leaders in addressing issues of educational inequity.